 The 2022-23 annual report highlights the work of the Scheme Advisory Board between April 2022 and March 2023.
 The key priorities for SAB over the year were:

-- Responding to the DHSC consultation seeking views on a proposed member contribution structure in the NHS Pension Scheme.
+- Responding to the DHSC consultation seeking views on proposed uplifts to pensionable earnings thresholds in the member contribution structure, to account for the Agenda for Change (AfC) pay award.

 As well as providing further details about SAB’s work throughout the year, the annual report contains a full list of SAB and TAG members and SAB’s work plan from DHSC for 2022-23.